About

 So what do we say then?
 "Although they seen His signs and heard His words and walked with Him, and yet disbelieved, how can we do any better?"
 Not so.
 It is because they did not believe the Word of God, nor the word of Moses; if they had, they would have believed Christ; as He says,

-" For if you believed Moses, you would believe Me, for he wrote about Me.
+" If you believed Moses, you would believe Me, for he wrote about Me.
 But if you do not believe his writings, how will you believe My words? " (John 5:46-47)

 Furthermore He says,